madtrick/pewpew-erlang/commands.md

           "id": // (string) Player ID,
-          "x": // (integer) X coordinate of the player in the arena "y": // (integer) Y coordinate of the player in the arena "life": // (integer) Life left on the player "shooting": // (ShootingInfo) Details about the shooting capabilities of the player }
+          "x": // (integer) X coordinate of the player in the arena "y": // (integer) Y coordinate of the player in the arena "life": // (integer) Life units left on the player "shooting": // (ShootingInfo) Details about the shooting capabilities of the player }
     }